JRybelis/cs-banks-fix/README.md

 withdrawals.
 Optional: interest calculations for the saving accounts.

-The mid-effort is to write a GUI client with the buttons for Deposit and Withdraw using one of the methodologies listed above: WinForms, WPF, UWP or MAUI.
+The mid-effort is to write a GUI client with the buttons for Deposit and Withdraw using one of the methodologies listed above: WinForms, WPF, UWP or MAUI. `used Avalonia UI, as MAUI was not accessible on my Linux distro.` https://docs.avaloniaui.net/docs/get-started/install

 The maximum is to write a Dockerfile that deploys the program within a container, running Alpine
 Linux and .NET core console program in the command line.